Types of User Interface

 The shape of the GUI has gone through transformations a number of times.
 Apart from the basic desktop, the taskbar, the start button, icons and windows, newer features on the desktops have evolved to tiles, apps, widgets, docks, transparent and animated wallpapers.

-4: Natural User Interface – NUI (present)
+4. Natural User Interface – NUI (Present and Beyond)

 With the ability to directly communicate with the computer, man has to some extent given the computer the ability to appreciate and understand human language.